-They appeared in court on 29 October and are required to attend again on 26 December 2017.
+They appeared in court several times last year and are required to attend again on Tuesday 20 February.
 Both risk being sent to prison if found guilty.

 Their charges must be dropped.
 Help us build support for Issa and Farid by sharing their story now:

 Issa (pictured above, left), a 37-year-old engineer from Hebron, is the founder and coordinator of the Youth Against Settlements (YAS) group in the occupied West Bank city of Hebron.
 He is internationally renowned for his commitment to peaceful activism against the illegal Israeli settlements.
 In his own mournful words, these settlements are "destroying the Palestinian identity."

 Issa also documents human rights violations in Hebron, organises peaceful protests, and distributes information on the settlements and the Israeli military occupation to visitors, journalists, and diplomats.